bostromdev/AeroTune/README.md

 ```

 ---
+## Notice

+AeroTune is an independent open-source FPV Blackbox analysis project created by Christopher Bostrom / bostromdev.
+Will list collaborators that have sent csv files and I will prove it myself with my drone.
+Looking forward to helping as many as I can for FREE!

+This project is not affiliated with AeroTune7, aerobot2.com, or any similarly named paid tuning tool.
 AeroTune is an independent FPV Blackbox analysis project created by Christopher Bostrom / bostromdev.
 This project is not affiliated with similarly named commercial tools or services.
 ## Project Origin